NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --individually-normalize
     Individually normalize the input images instead of using common values.

+--reference-terrain <filename>
+    An externally provided trustworthy 3D terrain, either as a DEM or as a lidar file, very close (after alignment) to the stereo result from the given images and cameras that can be used as a reference, instead of GCP, to optimize the intrinsics of the cameras.

+--max-num-reference-points <integer (default: 100000000)>
+    Maximum number of (randomly picked) points from the reference terrain to use.

+--disparity-list <'filename12 filename23 ...'>
+    The unaligned disparity files to use when optimizing the intrinsics based on a reference terrain.
+Specify them as a list in quotes separated by spaces.
+First file is for the first two images, second is for the second and third images, etc. If an image pair has no disparity file, use 'none'.

+--max-disp-error <double (default: -1)>
+    When using a reference terrain as an external control, ignore as outliers xyz points which projected in the left image and transported by disparity to the right image differ by the projection of xyz in the right image by more than this value in pixels.

 --save-vwip
     Save .vwip files (intermediate files for creating .match